coltonk9043/Coco-External-GTA-Menu/README.md

-# Coco External GTA Mod Menu
+# Coco External GTA5 Mod Menu
 > DISCLAIMER: This program is purely for Educational and Evaluation purposes ONLY.
 Be aware that I am not responsible for any damage caused by misuse.
 USE AT YOUR OWN RISK!

 Started as a personal project to attempt externally modifying games, I decided to release this mod menu on here to help anyone else who has an interest in game modding.